Cooperative Multi-Satellite ISAC Networks: Centralized vs. Distributed Sensing: Numerical Results

 Compared to the compressed sensing benchmark, the OMP-based algorithm achieves more accurate sensing performance in multi-target scenarios.
 For CoSaMP, off-grid basis mismatch spreads target energy over coherent atoms, resulting in incorrect pruning and performance loss.
 The MUSIC algorithm can provide precise AoD information, but not range information.
 For this reason, centralized MUSIC achieves better performance than the non-cooperative one; however, it still shows a larger error compared to the proposed frameworks.

-Fig. \ref{Fig_4} plots the average distance error versus the number of collaborative gateways.
-As shown in Fig. \ref{Fig_4}, the performance of the proposed frameworks improves significantly as more gateways cooperate for sensing.
+Fig. \ref{Fig:Gateway_Simulation} plots the RMSE versus the number of collaborative gateways.
+As shown in Fig. \ref{Fig:Gateway_Simulation}, the performance of the proposed grid-based frameworks improves significantly as more gateways cooperate for sensing.
 In contrast, the non-cooperative framework does not exhibit such performance gains, as it relies solely on individual sensing without cooperation.
-The distributed framework consistently outperforms the centralized framework across all regions, which is consistent with the results shown in Fig.~\ref{Fig_3}.

-Fig. \ref{Fig_5} shows the snapshots of the sensing results of the non-cooperative sensing framework (OMP-NC) obtained from the first to fourth gateways.
-As shown in Fig.~\ref{Fig_5}, the non-cooperative sensing framework can provide accurate angular information; however, it exhibits poor performance in estimating the target range.
+Fig. \ref{Fig: snapshot} shows the snapshots of the sensing results of the proposed sensing frameworks.
+As shown in Fig. \ref{Fig: snapshot}, the non-cooperative sensing frameworks can provide accurate angular information; however, they exhibit poor performance in estimating the target range.
 This is because the two-dimensional structure of the UPA primarily captures angular information.
-Consequently, each gateway tends to select the nearest grid points with the same angular direction as the target to achieve higher correlation.
-For this reason, post-processing is required to compensate for the inaccurate range information, as done in the proposed distributed framework.
+For this reason, post-processing is required to compensate for the inaccurate range information, as done in the proposed distributed frameworks.

-Fig. \ref{Fig_6} shows the snapshots of the sensing results of the proposed centralized and distributed frameworks for the scenario considered in Fig.~\ref{Fig_5}.
 Compared with non-cooperative sensing, both the centralized and distributed frameworks achieve improved estimation accuracy by combining raw observations or local sensing results from multiple gateways.
-Notably, even if the distributed framework fuses inaccurate estimates (see Fig.~\ref{Fig_5}), it still attains better sensing performance than the centralized framework.
+Notably, even if the distributed frameworks fuse inaccurate estimates, they still attain a clear performance improvement over non-cooperative frameworks.
 This result verifies the effectiveness of the proposed data association and fusion mechanisms.
+It can also be observed that OMP-CEN selects the nearest grid points to the target locations.
+By contrast, PSO-CEN provides more accurate sensing performance by directly searching the continuous space at the cost of increased computational complexity.